This chapter of our documentation is still in beta. We welcome feedback, corrections,

 An anthology is an independent editorial project that chooses to use the LEMDO platform

-files, generating a static HTML site, and publishing that site with the University
+either (1) for encoding files, generating a static HTML site, and publishing that

-for commissioning and supporting their own editors, and, eventually, arranging for
+advisory boards.
+They are responsible for commissioning and supporting their own editors,

-ePublishing Services will do a sign-off review of any print publications.
+will do a sign-off review of any print publications.

-Some of the anthologies using the LEMDO platform are Legacy Anthologies that had been published on the old ISE Platform.
+Some of the anthologies using the LEMDO platform are legacy anthologies that had been published on the old ISE platform.
 These legacy anthologies are the

 ISE, QME, and DRE projects.
 UVic has tasked LEMDO with fulfilling the outstanding

-obligations of the former ISE Inc. Others are new anthologies that have negotiated
+obligations of the former ISE Inc. Others are new anthologies that have negotiated with LEMDO and UVic to use the platform

-types of anthologies on the LEMDO site.
+There is information for both types of anthologies on the LEMDO site.
 See Legacy Projects and Propose Anthology.

 Consistency and Customization